IMGIITRoorkee/omniport-docker/README.md

 - Enter the shell on the Django container.
     - **Development:**
         - Find the ID of the Django container: `docker ps`
-        - Enter the shell on the container: `docker exec <container_id> sh`
+        - Enter the shell on the container: `docker exec <container_name> bash`
     - **Production:**
-        - Enter the shell on the container: `docker-compose exec intranet-server sh`
+        - Enter the shell on the container: `docker-compose exec intranet-server bash`
 - Enter the Omniport directory: `cd omniport`
 - Run all the `manage.py` commands you need.
     - `collectstatic`